MDK-Packs/TrustZone/app/AWS/README.md

 ## Provisioning Application

 This application is integrated into the demos.
+It is activated automatically if the target has not yet been provisioned.
-It is activated during reset while holding vioBUTTON0 button pressed.
+It is also activated during reset while holding vioBUTTON0 button pressed.
-It exposes a provisioning API accessible through the terminal which can be used to provision the target.
+The application exposes a provisioning API accessible through the terminal which can be used to provision the target.

 Provision the target:
  - program the demo with integrated provisioning application into the target